Rock-100/FaceKit/README.md

 See [picture.cpp](code/picture.cpp) and [video.cpp](code/video.cpp) for details.
 If you want to reproduce the results on FDDB, set `size` and `factor` as 20 and 1.414 respectively, or you can adjust them according to your application.

-Compile and run the demo.
+Compile and run the demo:
 ```Shell
 cd $PCN_ROOT/code
 # You should set "CAFFEROOT" first.